KarelZe/thesis/references/obsidian/📥Inbox/@odders-whiteOccurrenceConsequencesInaccurate2000.md

 “The validity of many economic studies hinges on the ability to accurately classify trades as buyer or seller-initiated.” ([Odders-White, 2000, p.
 259](zotero://select/library/items/U8BCAAHY)) ([pdf](zotero://open-pdf/library/items/NXMYR8U5?page=1&annotation=HJD43PDE))

 “Lee and Ready (1991) examined a pair of commonly used algorithms, namely the quote method and the tick method, which classify transactions based on execution prices and quotes.
-Lee and Ready then recommended that a combination of the two algorithms be used in practice (hereafter referred to as the Lee and Ready method).” ([Odders-White, 2000, p.
+Lee and Ready then recommended that a combination of the two algorithms be used in practise (hereafter referred to as the Lee and Ready method).” ([Odders-White, 2000, p.
 260](zotero://select/library/items/U8BCAAHY)) ([pdf](zotero://open-pdf/library/items/NXMYR8U5?page=2&annotation=MBD6RIUY))

 “If the probability of misclassi"cation is the same for all types of trades (e.g. large buys occurring the in the morning are as likely to be misclassi"ed as small sells occurring in the afternoon), then trade misclassi"cation will simply add random error to the data.
 If instead, particular types of transactions are more likely than others to be misclassi"ed, then trade misclassi"cation will add systematic error to the data and may ultimately bias the results.” ([Odders-White, 2000, p.
 260](zotero://select/library/items/U8BCAAHY)) ([pdf](zotero://open-pdf/library/items/NXMYR8U5?page=2&annotation=FDF6RIFZ))